Lukas2020-code/TuamAC_Project/README.md

 - #### Performance and Accessibility

   - Pertformance achived by site is on a very good level.
-Site load fast and user can enjoy it right away.
+Site load fast and user can enjoyed it right away.

   - The site achieved a Lighthouse accessibility score of 100% which confirms that the colours and fonts chosen are easy to read and accessible.